 The William Temple House Food Pantry provides 3 to 5 days of food to individuals and families in need.
 Clients “shop” in the Food Pantry, selecting their own items for their household.
 Nonperishable staples such as canned vegetables, soup, cereal, pasta and rice are available in addition to fresh dairy products and produce and fresh and frozen vegetables, poultry and meats.

-The Food Pantry is open from 10 am to 2:30 pm Tuesday, Wednesday and Thursday on a first-come, first-served basis.
+The Food Pantry is open from 10 am to 2:30 pm Tuesday & Wednesday and 11 am to 2:00 pm on Thursday on a first-come, first-served basis.
 Those requesting food should arrive as early as possible in the day.
 Supplies can be low by early afternoon.

 We are an equal opportunity provider.